What to Do If You Are Bitten by a Tick

 For more information see the CDC Symptoms of Tickborne Illness.

-- Most people who are bitten by ticks do not develop alpha-gal syndrome.
+- Most people who are bitten by ticks do not develop alpha-gal syndrome (AGS).

 - Most experts do not recommend routine testing for sensitization to alpha-gal after tick bites.
 This is because many people will test positive for alpha-gal IgE after a bite, but most will not develop alpha-gal syndrome.